-Another pet celebration day will be held on Wednesday: Mutt’s Day!
+Another pet-celebration day was yesterday: Mutt’s Day!
 We at CAPS are particularly fond of mutts, perhaps because we become friends with so many of them at the shelter.
 Though a pure-bred dog will come and stay for a while, mutts make up the majority of our canine guests.

-On the other hand, mutts seem to just want to be your friend, to hang out with you, to take you for a walk.
-Mutts do offer protection if by nothing else than barking when strangers appear at your home.
+On the other hand, a mutt seems to just want to be your friend, to hang out with you, to take you for a walk.
+Mutts do offer some protection if by nothing else than barking when strangers appear at your home.
 My late dog, Lucy, was very good at this.
-I don’t think she would have bitten anyone, but she never let anyone come near unannounced.
+I don’t think she would have bitten anyone, but she never let anyone near unannounced.

-If you have a mutt, celebrate him on this day set aside to honor him.
+If you have a mutt, this weekend let him know how great you think he is.
 Here are a few suggestions: Spend extra time playing and snuggling with him; fix him a special dinner of fresh meat and veggies; share your love of your mutt on Mutt’s Day Facebook page.
 We hope that you will also visit our Facebook page (Churchill Animal Protection Society) to post pictures and tell us how much you love your mutt.

-On your 2013 calendar, please note our garage sale that will be held on Sept.
-20–21.
+For the mutts (and cats), we will be holding a garage sale on Sept.
+19 – 20.
 Though all CAPS board members and shelter staff are busily gathering items in our households, we need much more for this to be successful.
-So we’re sending a large plea for donations of gently used household, garage, yard and whatever-else items.
+Our community responded wonderfully last year, so we’re again sending a large plea for donations of gently used household, garage, yard, pet and whatever-else items (no clothing please).

-Thanks to Spring Valley Rentals, we have been given (pro bono) a storage unit (at 1105 Taylor Place) to hold donated items from Aug.
-1 through Sept.
-20. On the first four Saturdays in August (3, 10, 17 and 24), CAPS volunteers will be there from 9 a.m. to noon, to receive your donations.
+Thanks to Spring Valley Rentals, we have been given (pro bono) a storage unit (at 1105 Taylor Place) to hold donated items.
+CAPS volunteers will be at unit 82A from 9 to 11 a.m. tomorrow (and on Aug.
+9, 16 and 23), to receive your donations.

 Can’t make it on those dates, are housebound or have items too big to handle?
 Well, we’ll come get them!
 All you need to do is call Rita Hand, and she will schedule a pickup for you (home: 775-423-6346; cell: 775-427-3376).
 Should Rita not immediately take your call, please leave a message, and she will return your call as soon as she can.

-This week’s article was contributed by Betty Duncan, a member of the CAPS board of directors.
+This week’s article was contributed by Betty Duncan, a CAPS volunteer.